vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Let `N` stand for `transfer.feeDiscountNumOfEpoch`.
 This is a network parameter that specifies the time frame over which we accumulate the taker fees that can offset transfer fees.

+For each party and for each asset store the taker fees paid by the party in a given epoch for `N` epochs; this will be used to determine a transfer fee discount as described below.

 For each key for each asset assume you store a value denoted `c`.
 During the epoch `k`: